loopbackio/loopback-next/packages/cli/generators/extension/templates/src/providers/README.md

 const key = ExtensionStarterBindings.LOG_ACTION;
 ```

-LogProvider gives us a seuqence action and a `startTimer` function.
+LogProvider gives us a sequence action and a `startTimer` function.
 In order to
 use the sequence action, you must define your own sequence as shown below.

 **Example: Sequence**